sasdallas/reduceOS/README.md

 - `libkstructures`: Contains misc. kernel structures, like lists/hashmaps/parsers/whatever

 ## Building
-First, gather the prerequisites.
-See the section on External Components.

-Run `make all` to perform a build.
+To build reduceOS, you will need a cross compiler for your target architecture.\
+Other packages required: `grub-common`, `xorriso`, `qemu-system`

-To change the build configuration, edit `buildscripts/config.sh` and `conf/build/<architecture>.mk`.
+Edit `buildscripts/build-arch.sh` to change the target build architecture. \
+Running `make all` will build an ISO in `build-output/reduceOS.iso`

 ## External components
 Certain external components are available in `external`.
 Here is a list of them and their versions:
 - ACPICA UNIX* (Intel License): Version 20240927 [available here](https://www.intel.com/content/www/us/en/developer/topic-technology/open/acpica/download.html)

-## Keeping track of potential issues
-- Relocatable code is not implemented in x86_64
-- GRUB might error out on Multiboot2 if the relocatable max address is too low
-- USB device structure uses a lot of memory (it stores all configurations, interfaces, and endpoints but this is probably a terrible idea - implement getter functions instead?)
-- Some legacy code/unused functions in the USB stack (or other areas) may have been left

 ## Licensing

-Hexahedron and reduceOS are released under the terms of the BSD 3-clause license (available in LICENSE).\
+Hexahedron, libpolyhedron, and all other components of reduceOS fall under the terms of the BSD 3-clause license (available in LICENSE).\
-All files unless specified fall under this license.
+All files, unless specified, fall under this license.

+If at any point a licensing change should occur, any files created after the commit changing the license will fall under the new license.\
+Note, however, that any files created before the commit must remain under the terms of the previous license.